Yukon Adoption Consent, Records, and the Adoption Registry Explained

 The terms "open" and "closed" describe the degree of ongoing contact between the birth family and the adoptive family after the adoption is finalized.

 Open adoption involves some form of ongoing contact — letters, photographs, occasional visits — agreed upon between the birth and adoptive families.
-Open arrangements are increasingly common and are legally supported in the Yukon through post-adoption contact agreements (see below).
+Open arrangements are increasingly common; ask HSS or counsel what post-adoption contact arrangement is available in your case.

 In the Yukon's context, the open/closed distinction is particularly significant for First Nations adoptions.
-Given the 2022 legislative emphasis on cultural continuity and the mandatory Cultural Connection Plan for Indigenous children, fully closed adoptions of First Nations children are increasingly rare.
+Given the 2022 legislative emphasis on cultural continuity and the mandatory Cultural Connection Plan for an Indigenous child in care, fully closed adoptions of First Nations children from care are increasingly rare.
 The expectation embedded in the current legislation is that the child will maintain some connection to their community — which typically requires at least some form of contact or awareness of the child's cultural identity.

 Free Download